Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

 \textbf{Training Data Distribution.} The transformer is pretrained on $d$ distinct datasets.
-We here introduce each training data distribution.
-Inspired by \cite{tsipras2019robustness}, we consider the following data structure that explicitly separates robust and non-robust features~(cf. \cref{sec:RW}) by dimensional index:
+Inspired by \citet{tsipras2019robustness}, we consider the following data structure that explicitly separates robust and non-robust features~(cf. \cref{sec:RW}) according to their dimensional indices:

+\begin{assumption}[Individual training data distribution] Let $c \in [d]$ be the index of a training data distribution and $\Dtr_c$ be the $c$-th distribution.
+A sample $(\x, y) \sim \Dtr_c$ satisfies the following: